 Using Common Controls

-Most TBC commands use 'custom controls' to allow you to select and enter values for coordinates, stations, layers, etc. Only a portion of these controls have been converted to work in the macros.
-Currently, the available controls include:
+Most TBC commands use 'custom controls' to allow you to select and enter values for coordinates, stations, layers, etc. Currently, the available controls include:

 AngularEdit (enter/pick two points for an angle)